 These are intelligent animals and their first couple years of life leave a major imprint.
 Good and bad habits developed during this time will stay with them for life, so you must devote considerable time to training when they are young.

-Replicating their natural habitat in captivity is essential.
+Replicating a finger monkey's natural habitat in captivity is essential.
 A large cage featuring trees, vines, water, and swings allows them to jump, climb and play as they would in the wild.
 Direct sunlight is preferred, but a heat lamp or other artificial light source can be attached to the cage if natural light isn't regularly available.
 Some breeders will include a "starter" cage kit when you purchase a finger monkey.
 Provide for their diet through access to trees, fruit, vegetables, and insects.
 Babies need to be fed every two hours.

 You should buy or adopt finger monkeys in pairs, at a minimum.
 Even ample human companionship is not enough to keep these social animals mentally fit.
 Having same-species camaraderie is essential to their well-being.
 They are also susceptible to human diseases including colds, chicken pox and HIV.
 Get a guarantee from the breeder that your monkeys are healthy.
 Before deciding to bring one home, find out if there is a veterinarian in your area who specializes in primates.
 A general vet cannot properly treat these animals.